Online Shipping Quote

 Prohibited item for import to Philippine

-if you want to buy the product from china and import to philippine initially, you must check the prohibited items list
+If you want to buy the product from China and import it to philippine initially, you must check the prohibited items list

-here we make ready a list of prohibited item that can nit import to philippine
+here we make ready a list of prohibited items that can not import to philippine

-5. Opium pipes or parts thereof, of whatever material; and
+5. Opium pipes or parts thereof, of whatever material.

 6. Any other goods whose importation and exportation are restricted.